tintdang/GifTastic/README.md

 * Under every gif, it will display its rating (PG, G, so on).
    * This data is provided by the GIPHY API.
-   * Only once you get images displaying with button presses should you move on to the next step.

 * Users are allowed to add onto the buttons using the form to input what gis they want to search